peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

     public sealed class CBORNumber :
         System.IComparable

  An instance of a number that CBOR or certain CBOR tags can represent.
 For this purpose, infinities and not-a-number or NaN values are considered numbers.
-Currently, this class can store one of the following kinds of numbers: 64-bit integers or binary floating-point numbers; or arbitrary-precision integers, decimal numbers, binary numbers, or rational numbers.
+Currently, this class can store one of the following kinds of numbers: 64-bit signed integers or binary floating-point numbers; or arbitrary-precision integers, decimal numbers, binary numbers, or rational numbers.

 ### Member Summary
 * <code>[Add(PeterO.Cbor.CBORNumber)](#Add_PeterO_Cbor_CBORNumber)</code> - Returns the sum of this number and another number.
 * <code>[CompareTo(PeterO.Cbor.CBORNumber)](#CompareTo_PeterO_Cbor_CBORNumber)</code> - Compares two CBOR numbers.
 * <code>[Divide(PeterO.Cbor.CBORNumber)](#Divide_PeterO_Cbor_CBORNumber)</code> - Returns the quotient of this number and another number.
-* <code>[FromCBORObject(PeterO.Cbor.CBORObject)](#FromCBORObject_PeterO_Cbor_CBORObject)</code> - Creates a CBOR number object from a CBOR object representing a number (that is, one for which the IsNumber property in .
+* <code>[FromCBORObject(PeterO.Cbor.CBORObject)](#FromCBORObject_PeterO_Cbor_CBORObject)</code> - Creates a CBOR number object from a CBOR object representing a number (that is, one for which the IsNumber property in.
-* <code>[Multiply(PeterO.Cbor.CBORNumber)](#Multiply_PeterO_Cbor_CBORNumber)</code> - Not documented yet.
+* <code>[Multiply(PeterO.Cbor.CBORNumber)](#Multiply_PeterO_Cbor_CBORNumber)</code> - Returns a CBOR number expressing the product of this number and the given number.
 * <code>[Negate()](#Negate)</code> - Returns a CBOR number with the same value as this one but with the sign reversed.
 * <code>[Remainder(PeterO.Cbor.CBORNumber)](#Remainder_PeterO_Cbor_CBORNumber)</code> - Returns the remainder when this number is divided by another number.
-* <code>[Subtract(PeterO.Cbor.CBORNumber)](#Subtract_PeterO_Cbor_CBORNumber)</code> - Not documented yet.
+* <code>[Subtract(PeterO.Cbor.CBORNumber)](#Subtract_PeterO_Cbor_CBORNumber)</code> - Returns a number that expresses this number minus another.
 * <code>[ToCBORObject()](#ToCBORObject)</code> - Converts this object's value to a CBOR object.
 * <code>[ToString()](#ToString)</code> - Returns the value of this object in text form.